CS/SB 232: Criminal Justice

 Criminal Justice; Requiring that a custodial interrogation conducted at a place of detention in connection with covered offenses be electronically recorded in its entirety; providing for retroactive application of a specified provision relating to a review of sentence for juvenile offenders convicted of murder; precluding eligibility for a sentence review for young adult offenders who previously committed, or conspired to commit, murder; establishing the conditional medical release program within the Department of Corrections; establishing the conditional aging inmate release program within the department; repealing provisions relating to conditional medical release, etc.

-Last Action: 2/9/2021 Senate - Now in Appropriations Subcommittee on Criminal and Civil Justice
+Last Action: 4/30/2021 Senate - Died in Appropriations Subcommittee on Criminal and Civil Justice

 Bill Text: Web Page | PDF

 • Referred to Criminal Justice; Appropriations Subcommittee on Criminal and Civil Justice; Appropriations -SJ 54

 • On Committee agenda-- Criminal Justice, 02/03/21, 9:00 am, 110 Senate Building